 MP for Colchester

-Pam Cox is the Labour and Co-operative MP for Colchester, elected in July 2024.
-She sits on the Justice Committee and the Select Committee on the Armed Forces Bill, and has previously served on committees linked to the Armed Forces Commissioner Bill and the Institute for Apprenticeships and Technical Education transfer of functions.
+Pam Cox is the Labour (Co-op) MP for Colchester, elected in 2024.
+She currently serves on the Justice Committee and, from 2026, on the Select Committee on the Armed Forces Bill, with prior committee work on the Apprenticeships and Technical Education transfer and the Armed Forces Commissioner Bill.

-Declares two financial interests: land and property (within or outside the UK) and a miscellaneous interest.
+Declared financial interests include land and property (within or outside the UK) and miscellaneous items.

 Generated 21 February 2026